Ten Legal Cases Which May Qualify For Lawsuit Loans

 Slip And Fall Lawsuits

 Slip And Fall Lawsuits are a form of Premises Liability Lawsuit in which a property owner or company is held accountable for injuries suffered by persons on their property due to the negligence (willful or otherwise) of said property owner or company.
 Hence the colorful term, “slip and fall lawsuit”.
 In the United States of America it is reported that there are more than 8 Million emergency room visits each year due to slips, and many of those are prime candidates for slip and fall lawsuits.
-Due to the nature of such cases, it is very common for lawsuit loan companies such as Delta Settlement Funding to provide pre-settlement funding to slip and fall plaintiffs in need.
+Due to the nature of such cases, it is very common for lawsuit loan companies such as Rapid Lawsuit Funding to provide pre-settlement funding to slip and fall plaintiffs in need.

 Construction Site Accidents